sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

    displayName: New User
    ```

-2. Run the following command:
+2. To add the entry to the directory:
    ```
    ldapadd -x -h localhost -D "cn=admin,dc=sasviya,dc=com" -W -f /path/to/user/file
    ```

 **Note:**    You will be prompted for the admin password (the same one you set when you created the stack).

-3. To allow the new user to access Viya products, add the user as a member of the sasusers group by creating an ldif file with the following data:
+3. To enable the new user to access SAS Viya products, add the user as a member of the sasusers group by creating an ldif file with the following data:
    ```
    dn: cn=sasusers,ou=groups,dc=sasviya,dc=com
    changetype: modify